patients cared for in health clinics across the country

 first responders provided with Mass Casualty and Chemical, Biological, Radiation, and Nuclear (CBRN) training

-civilians have received Trauma First Aid training
+civilians and first responders have received Advanced or Civilian Trauma First Aid training

 Ukraine has been our biggest emergency response to date, with 90 doctors, nurses, surgeons, and paramedics sent to provide life-saving medical aid.
 We first arrived at the conflict on 1 March and have been providing care on the ground ever since.
 As the situation has evolved, so has our work.

 We are delivering a wide range of medical aid across the country, including:

 We were able to hit the ground running in Ukraine because of your support.
 If you are able to, please donate to our Emergency Respond Fund today to make sure we can provide healthcare for those affected by outbreaks, conflict and disasters in Ukraine and across the world.